Garmin Epix Review

 - The Epix can give a reasonable estimate of how far you've run but the errors can add up.
 The amount of error depends on your route; in straight lines the Epix is okay, though even then it's worse than most other devices.
 However, on a twisty course it is out by around 0.75 mile on a 20 mile run.
-That's enough to mess up your marathon training.
-This translates to errors on your average pace.
+That's enough to mess up your marathon training!
+I'd highly recommend you use the Epix with the Stryd footpod.

 - GPS watches are not accurate enough to give you a useful display of your current pace.
-However, the Epix will display your current Pace From A Footpod while getting data like distance and overall pace GPS.
+However, the Epix has great support for the Stryd footpod, something I'd highly recommend.

 If you want better GPS Accuracy than the Epix, then the Polar V800 is by far the best I've tested, though the Suunto Ambit3 is close and a better all-round running watch.
 For more details on GPS accuracy, see the section "GPS Accuracy Analysis" below.